This guide will be deprecated soon!

 Common FontAwesome secondary icons

-<i class="fa-solid fa-cloud-download"></i>
+<i class="fa-solid fa-cloud-arrow-down"></i>

-<i class="fa-solid fa-cloud-upload"></i>
+<i class="fa-solid fa-cloud-arrow-up"></i>

 <i class="fa-solid fa-warning"></i>